Meng Jiao: Biography

 Meng Jiao was born into difficult times.
-His pursuit of poetry and reluctance until late in life to write and pass the imperial examinations (which if taken earlier in life might have eventually lead to a well-paid political career) resulted in his living a life in which necessities were scarce.
+His pursuit of poetry and reluctance until late in life to write and pass the imperial examinations (which if taken earlier in life might have eventually led to a well-paid political career) resulted in his living a life in which necessities were scarce.
 Nevertheless, his commitment to poetry resulted in him becoming an influential leader in terms of poetic innovation.

 Birth

 Meng Jiao was born in 751.
 He was from what is now Deqing County in the province of Zhejiang, in China; but, at that time was Wukang, in the Tang Chinese province Huzhou.
 The year he was born was also the year in which the Tang dynasty's military expansionism began to reach its limits, with major military defeats both versus the Abbasid Caliphate in Central Asia in the Battle of Talas and versus the Kingdom of Nanzhao in Southeast Asia, (near modern Xiaguan, by Erhai Lake).
-Both battles resulted in major losses to Tang both in terms of troop strength and prestige.
+Both battles resulted in major losses to the Tang both in terms of troop strength and prestige.
 Shortly after Meng Jiao's birth, towards the end of 755, An Lushan launched a rebellion against the central government of Tang.
 Meng Jiao grew up during a time of military and economic disturbances as a result of this rebellion, which was known initially as the An Lushan Rebellion, but subsequently resulted in continuous disturbances to the political economy and basic safety of the citizenry which the central authority of Tang was unable to control.

 Life in the South

 Meng Jiao spent many years as a recluse and a poet in Southern China, associating himself with the Zen Buddhist poet-monks of the region.
-Eventually, at forty years of age, his wandering ways lead to his settling in the area of the major metropolis of Luoyang, as an impoverished and unemployed poet.
+Eventually, at forty years of age, his wandering ways led to his settling in the area of the major metropolis of Luoyang, as an impoverished and unemployed poet.